shiva-s30/265460-MiniProject/1_Requirements/README.md

    - Prelims
    - Advanced
    - Finals
-- Questions Based on Latest Trends in the Tech Ecosystem
+- Questions Based on Latest Trends in the Tech ecosystem
 - Compact User Interface to play

 ## High Level Requirements